giprocida/Debezium-practical-examples/README.md

-**note**: If you consume messages from `dbmytest1.inventory.geom` using the kafka-avro-console-consumer you will still encounter problem with deserializing.
+**note**: If you consume messages from the topic `dbmytest1.inventory.geom` using the kafka-avro-console-consumer you will still encounter problem with deserializing.
 This because the consumer expects Avro-serialized data but is receiving data in different format;